-There are five cities in the United States named Christmas, and alternate places named Christmas City, Christmas Cove, Christmas Valley and Christmasville.
+There are five cities in the United States named Christmas, and alternate places named Christmas City, Christmas Cove, Christmas Valley and Christmasville, according to The Accuracy Project.
 The states with a Christmas-named town are Arizona, Florida, Kentucky, Michigan, and Mississippi.
-The alternates, as mentioned, are located in Utah, Maine, Orgeon, and Tennessee, respectively.
-If you're looking to travel to a Christmas-themed city (but not necessarily named Christmas), there's actually quite a few.
-Whether it's Santa Claus, Georgia, or Rudolph, Ohio, the U.S. has a lot to choose from when you're feeling like a festive road trip.
+The alternates, as mentioned, are located in Utah, Maine, Oregon, and Tennessee, respectively.
+So if you're looking to travel to a Christmas-themed city (but not necessarily named Christmas), there are actually quite a few.
+Whether it's Santa Claus, Georgia, or Rudolph, Ohio, the United States has a lot to choose from when you're in the mood for a festive road trip.

 Even though Christmas, Colorado doesn't actually exist, it does in Welcome the Christmas when resort developer Madison Lane (played by Jennifer Finnigan), is given the job of finding a special place for the next big project — a new ski resort.
 While Mountain Park is her first choice, her boss wants her to do something else first: travel to Christmas, Colorado to get all the details of the incentive package they're offering before any big decisions are made.
 Everything seems OK until she hits the town's welcome sign on her way to meet the mayor.
 Oops.
 Fortunately, she has a friend (and maybe, eventually more) in Town Sheriff, Gage McBride (played by Eric Mabius) who offers her a ride to the meeting while her car is worked on.